KUKA fabrics need to be treated with care ;) Here are some tips to follow in order to enjoy their quality and uniqueness for as long as possible:

-(this is due to the print technology that we use - the print is most likely to be damaged on folds when wet)
+Fabrics should not be rubbed together when wet nor wrung out.
+This is due to the print technology that we use - the print is most likely to be damaged on folds when wet.

-During the first laundry the excess of ink (not soaked during printing or fixation) is being rinsed.
+During the first washing (both in washing machine or dry-cleaning) the excess of ink (not soaked during printing or fixation) is being rinsed.
 It may affect the initial look of the print.

-The most vulnerable to washing large areas are printed in dark colors.
+Most vulnerable to washing are large areas printed in dark colours.

 - spinning: max 400 rpm